vinc/vinc.cc/src/books/index.html.md

 When I'm traveling my mind is more free so I prefer philosophical, political, or environmental books.

+In 2025 started collecting [quotes](/books/quotes) from the books I'm reading.

 ## Books by year

 Between 2012 and 2020 I tried to put everything I read on Goodreads and in 2023